Joseph E. Brennan: Attorney General and Governor of Maine

-Brennan ran for governor of Maine in 1974; he lost the Democratic nomination to George J. Mitchell.
+Brennan ran for governor of Maine in 1974.
+That year he became the first candidate in the post-Watergate years to call for campaign finance reform.
+He also voluntarily disclosed his personal finances.
+Brennan lost the Democratic nomination to George J. Mitchell.
 The Maine Legislature selected Brennan to be the Maine Attorney General on January 2, 1975.
 As attorney general, Brennan took part in negotiations with both Wabanaki tribes and the federal government on what became the Maine Indian Land Claims Settlement Act of 1980, a federal law enacted during the presidency of Jimmy Carter.

 Brennan ran for governor again in 1978 and won the election, then was reelected by a wider margin in 1982, serving a total of eight years.
 As governor, Brennan launched education reforms, pressed for tough highway safety measures, and helped to establish the Finance Authority of Maine.
 Among the notable people Brennan appointed as governor was future Senate Majority Leader George J. Mitchell, whom Brennan nominated to the US Senate seat formerly occupied by Edmund Muskie upon Muskie's resignation to become Secretary of State, and future Governor of Maine Janet Mills, whom Brennan appointed as the first female district attorney in the New England region.

 United States Representative

 In 1986, Brennan ran for the U.S. House in and defeated Republican Rollin Ives 53% to 44%. in 1988 Brennan was reelected to the House by a margin of 63% to 37%.

+In Congress Brennan opposed President Ronald Reagan Administration’s interventions in Central America and Iran. he also supported the balanced budget amendment as a Congressman.